 1. Figure out what it is specifically that you hate about your job

 This will help ensure you don’t make the same mistake again.
 Create a list.
 Is it your manager?
 The culture?
 The commute?
 The work itself?
 The people?
 The lack of career path?
-Ask yourself lots of tough questions.
-If the answer is ‘all of the above’ then skip ahead to number three.
+As yourself some tough questions.
+If the answer’s ‘all of the above’ then skip ahead to number three.

 2. Find another opportunity with your existing employer

 Assuming you’re not unhappy with your organization’s culture and mission, evaluate the internal landscape to identify and pursue other opportunities.
 Different managers have varying styles and will cultivate unique environments for their teams so it’s possible to have a radically different experience working in two different groups within the same company.
 Approach folks you trust and hear what they have to say.
 Find a way for you to become involved in another area to initiate a transition.